skidfuscatordev/skidfuscator-java-obfuscator/README.md

 not to be commercial but to inspire some more clever approaches to code flow obfuscation, especially ones which make use of SSA and CFGs

 ### Third Generation Flow

+What is third generation flow obfuscation?
+Well, contrary to Zelix's [second generation flow obfuscation](https://www.zelix.com/klassmaster/featuresFlowObfuscation.html), we use an even more complex system with private and public seeds.
+Here's how it works:

 ![Graph](https://i.imgur.com/bJcTNHm.png)